souenzzo/atemoia/README.md

 ---

-In case of doubts or errors, report an issue
+In case of questions or errors, report an issue

 If you prefer talk [directly with me](https://t.me/souenzzo)